PierBover/AlfredWorkflowGoogleApps/README.md

 ## Installation
 To install simply download the [GoogleApps.alfredworkflow](GoogleApps.alfredworkflow?raw=true) file and double click to install in Alfred.

-> Note: You will have to deactivate Gmail and Drive from the default URL searches provided in Alfred to remove the duplicates.
+> Note: You will have to deactivate Gmail and Drive from the default URL searches provided in Alfred to remove duplicates.

 ## Usage
 **Easy access**